semontesdeoca/MNPR/README.md

 cmake --build . --config Debug
 ```
 You need to replace _%MNPR_LOCATION%_ and _%YEAR%_ with the location of MNPR on your computer and the Maya version year, respectively.

-Note: When building with Release configuration, the \*.mll file is moved to the _dist_ folder
+Note: When building with _Release_ configuration, the shaders need to be built, as well.
+Run or refer to the _\_compileHLSL.bat_ to compile the HLSL shaders.

 ### MacOS
 ```
 cd %MNPR-LOCATION%/dist/build/
 cmake -G "Unix Makefiles" -DMAYA_VERSION=%YEAR% %MNPR-LOCATION%/plugins
-cmake --build . --config Release --target install
+cmake --build . --config Release
 ```
 You need to replace _%MNPR_LOCATION%_ and _%YEAR%_ with the location of MNPR on your computer and the Maya version year, respectively.